-A lunar eclipse occurs when the moon passes through the Earth’s shadow, during instances when the Sun, the Earth, and the moon are in perfect alignment.
-One such event will occur on October 8, 2014, visible from anywhere in the Philippines, from 6 to 8 pm (Philippine Time).
-The eclipse will also be visible in most parts of Asia, and North and South America.
+A lunar eclipse occurs when the moon passes through the Earth’s shadow, during instances when the Sun, the Earth, and the moon are in alignment.
+One such event will occur on April 4, 2015, visible from anywhere in the Philippines, from around 7:30 pm to 8:30 pm (Philippine Time).

 How to Observe and What to Expect

-In the Philippines, a total lunar eclipse will be observed–the moon darkens and turns deep red-orange as it passes completely through the Earth’s shadow.
+In the Philippines, a total lunar eclipse will be observed–the moon darkens and turns red-orange for a few minutes as it briefly passes completely through the Earth’s shadow.
 Observing the eclipse requires no special equipment.
 The event may be observed from anywhere in the country provided that there is a clear view of the eastern horizon, and no clouds block the view of the moon.
-On October 8, 2014, simply face east from 6 to 8 pm and wait for the moon to rise.
-The best time to observe will be at around 6:55 pm, at eclipse maximum .
+On April 4, 2015, simply face east from 7:30 pm to 8:30 pm and look for the rising moon.
+The best time to observe will be at around 8 pm, at eclipse maximum.

 © Anthony Urbano (Manila, Philippines)